To do before you arrive

 - Enough money for your first few days – before your student loan clears or you are able to open a bank account

 - Your UEA IT username and password you generated when completing online registration.
-You will need this a lot.
+You will need this a lot, especially to access all IT Services, including campus wired and wireless networks, the virtual learning environment, computer labs and email services.

 International students (including EU):

-- Bring your passports, visas and the decision letter you received with your visa
+- Bring your passport, visa and the decision letter you received after your immigration permission was granted

 - Bring any documents listed on your CAS